Art BA Degree

-Bachelor’s in Art History: Spans Centuries.
-Exciting and Relevant.
+Bachelor’s Degree / Art History Focus: Spans Centuries.
+Exciting & Relevant.

-- Prepare exhibitions for the university’s Meadows Gallery and at Tyler Museum of art.
+- Prepare exhibitions for the university’s Meadows Gallery and at the Tyler Museum of Art.

 - Examine art from ancient to contemporary on the Tyler campus in facilities rated among the best in Texas and nationwide.
 Spanning more than 30,000 square feet, art facilities feature the latest audio and digital technology.

-- Concentrate your art degree in a particular field of art by minoring in a subject such as chemistry, archeology, English or history.
+- Concentrate your art degree in a particular field of art by minoring in a subject such as chemistry, anthropology, English or history.

-- Join the Art Club that sponsors trips to museums, guest speakers and student art sales.
+- Join the Art Club that sponsors museum trips, guest speakers and student art sales.